-The Marine Patrol Unit operates a 32 foot Almar patrol boat, “Rescue One” patrolling the waters of Marin County.
-The boat is equipped with triple 350 HP Suzuki outboard engines and state of the art technology including a forward looking infrared camera, radar, global positioning system, night vision binoculars, and a directional finder that allows Rescue One to hone in on radio signals to locate distressed vessels.
-The boat includes a dewatering/fire fighting pump, towlines, rescue equipment, and medical supplies.
+The Marine Patrol Unit operates a 33-foot SAFE patrol boat, “Rescue One” patrolling the waters of Marin County.
+The boat is equipped with triple 350 HP Suzuki outboard engines and state of the art technology including a forward-looking infrared camera, radar, global positioning system, side scanning sonar, and radiological nuclear detection equipment.
+Additional equipment includes a dewatering/firefighting pump, towlines, rescue equipment, and medical supplies.

-The Marine Patrol Unit also operates a 24’ Almar Rigid Hull Inflatable boat powered by twin 150 HP Mercury Optimax outboard engines.
-The 24’ RHI is a vessel jointly utilized by the Marin Sheriff’s Dive Team.
-Both of these vessels were purchased by federal and state grants.
-In addition to the patrol boats, the Marine Unit operates two Wave Runners that were donated by Yamaha to provide water safety.
-Personal watercraft allow rescue and law enforcement operations in shallow water where patrol vessels are unable to operate.
+The Marine Patrol Unit also operates a 27-foot Almar Rigid Hull Inflatable boat powered by twin 225 HP Yamaha outboard engines.
+The 27-foot RHI is a vessel jointly utilized by the Marin Sheriff’s Dive Team.
+Both vessels were purchased by federal and state grants.

 The primary area of patrol extends from Point Bonita outside the Golden Gate Bridge to San Antonio Creek on the Petaluma River.
 This area encompasses the Golden Gate Bridge, Richmond San Rafael Bridge, Angel Island; Sausalito, Tiburon, and Larkspur Ferry Terminals; twenty-one Marinas, fifty-nine miles of shoreline and over 90 square miles of water within the Marin County border.
-The unit also provides patrol along the coastal waterways of Marin County from the Golden Gate Bridge to Tomales Bay, where our jurisdiction extends out three miles.
+The unit additionally patrols along the coastal waterways of Marin County from the Golden Gate Bridge to Tomales Bay, where our jurisdiction extends out three miles.

 Part of Rescue One’s mission is water safety and education.
 Vessels operating in an unsafe condition are stopped and advised of the rules of the road, safety equipment needed, local and state boating laws.